Closed form estimates for missing counts in multidimensional incomplete tables: Data Analysis

-To determine the missing data mechanism, we fit Models 1-16 (see Subsection 2.2) to the data in Table 8.
+To determine the missing data mechanism, we fit Models 1-16 (see Appendix) to the data in Table \ref{t8}.
 On solving the systems of equations in NMAR models for $Y_{1}$ or $Y_{2}$, we obtain $\hat{\alpha}_{1..} = 0.0721$, $\hat{\alpha}_{2..} = 0.0258$, $\hat{\beta}_{.1.} = 0.073$ and $\hat{\beta}_{.2.} = 2.375$.
 Hence, there are no boundary solutions.
-We use the `ecm.cat' function of the `cat' package in R software to fit the above models using the EM algorithm.
-Let $G^{2}$ denote the likelihood ratio statistic for testing the goodness of fit of each of the Models 1-16 against the model in (\ref{eq22.1}).
-The table below gives the log-likelihoods, $G^{2}$ values and degrees of freedom (d.f.) for the tests. \vone {\bf Table 9}.
-Comparison of fit among models.
+We use the closed-form MLE's in the Appendix to fit the above models .
+Let $G^{2}$ denote the likelihood ratio statistic for testing the goodness of fit of each of the Models 1-16 against the perfect fit model.
+The table below gives the $G^{2}$ values, $p$-values and degrees of freedom (d.f.) for the tests. \vone

-From the above table, we deduce that the best fit model is ($\alpha_{.j.},\beta_{.j.}$) (MAR for $Y_{1}$, NMAR for $Y_{2}$) based on minimum $G^{2}$ value = 2.18 and $p$-value = 0.7031.
-This implies that the missingness in each of the variables `Secession' and `Attendance' depends on the variable `Attendance'.
-This is due to the fact that if one is unsure about attending the plebiscite, then data on `Secession' will also be missing most probably and vice-versa.
-Similarly, data on `Attendance' will be missing. \\ The table of expected cell counts using the closed-form estimates (see Subsection 2.2) is given below. \vone {\bf Table 10}.
-Expected cell counts under model ($\alpha_{.j.},\beta_{.j.}$) using closed-form estimates.
+From Table \ref{t9}, based on $p$-values, the candidate models for the data in Table \ref{t8} are $(\alpha_{...},\beta_{..k})$, $(\alpha_{i..},\beta_{..k})$, $(\alpha_{.j.},\beta_{..k})$ and $(\alpha_{..k},\beta_{..k})$.
+However, we deduce that the best fit model is ($\alpha_{i..},\beta_{..k}$) (NMAR for $Y_{1}$, MAR for $Y_{2}$) based on minimum $G^{2}$ value = 2.8076.
+This implies that the missingness in the variable `Secession' depends on itself, while the missingness in `Attendance' depends on the variable `Independence'.
+This is due to the fact that if one is unsure about `Secession', then data on `Secession' will be missing.
+Also, if one is unsure about `Independence', then one may not attend the plebiscite.
+Hence, data on `Attendance' will be missing.
+The table of expected cell counts using the closed-form estimates (see Appendix) is given below. \vone